pocl/pocl.github.io/docs/html/_sources/remote.rst.txt

 Run ``pocld --help`` to list all options.
 Note that pocld will listen on three ports, ``PORT``, ``PORT+1`` and ``PORT+2``.
-You can tune the amount of messages produced with the environment variable "POCLD_LOGLEVEL" before running pocld.
+You can tune the amount of messages produced with the environment variable "POCLD_LOGLEVEL" before running pocld or the ``--log_filter`` command line option.
 The default log level is "err".
 Accepted values are: debug, info, warn, err, critical, off.

 On the client, export these environment variables (the first one must be done